geselle-jan/python-challenges/README.md

 Python challenges for beginners and intermediate programmers.

+## how to participate

+- clone the repo

+- create a new branch with your name and the name of your current challenge

-Create a folder with your nickname in the solutions folder.
-In that folder copy any challenges that you would like to complete.
+- create a folder with your name in the solutions folder

+- copy the challenge folder you would like to work on there

+- write your solution

-When working on a challenge, please create a new branch with your name and the name of the challenge.
-Create a pull request to the master branch when you're done.
+- create a pull request to the master branch